-Psychological problems and disorders continue to be a taboo topic in our society and those who suffer from such issues are often confronted with prejudices and ostracism.
-Studies have demonstrated that approximately one fourth of the general population will have a psychological condition during their lifetime (mostly depression and anxiety).
+Psychological problems continue to be a taboo topic in our society and those who suffer from such problems are often confronted with prejudices and ostracism.
+Studies have demonstrated that at least one fourth of the general population will develop a psychological condition during their lifetime (mostly depression and anxiety).
 That means, one in every four people you know will be in need of psychological help at some point.
-Although some of these disorders are well understood and effective treatments for them have been developed, for other disorders, the work has just begun.
+Although some of these disorders are well understood and effective treatments for them are available, for other disorders, the work has just begun.
 The main goal of our research program in Hamburg is the development of low intensity intervention strategies – the majority of which are freely available in the form of self-help materials (books and online programs; please click the menu buttons above for more information).
-In addition, we have developed metacognitive training programs for different disorders, which we offer largely for free to our colleagues (for more information see here).
-However, facilitation of the international distribution and accessibility of these materials is an enormous task for which we need your help.
+In addition, we have created metacognitive training programs for different disorders, which we offer largely for free to our colleagues (for more information see here).
+However, facilitation of the international distribution and accessibility of these materials is an enormous task, for which we need your help.

-All donations go directly to our research and primarily to the translation of findings from “bench to bedside.”
-That is from basic research (i.e., experimental evidence) into treatment programs (i.e., real-world application).
-In order to implement our programs like metacognitive training, association splitting and de-coupling, state-of-the-art clinical control trials, which require vast amounts of monetary and personnel resources, are necessary.
+All donations go directly to our research and primarily to the translation of findings from “bench to bedside”; that is, from basic research (i.e., experimental evidence) into treatment programs (i.e., real-world application).
+In order to implement our programs like metacognitive training, association splitting and de-coupling, clinical control trials, which require vast amounts of monetary and personnel resources.
 By conducting these trials, our research group is dedicated to improving the well-being of others, and thus to “paying back” the public.

 Why is research so expensive?

-The backbone of our research is federal funds, for example, from the German Research Foundation or the Federal Ministry of Education and Research, which we have to apply for through a highly competitive selection process.
+The backbone of our research are federal funds, for example, from the German Research Foundation or the Federal Ministry of Education and Research, which we have to apply for through a highly competitive selection process.
 This funding is often not sufficient to completely cover research costs.
 Support from private donors is thus essential to helping us remain at the forefront of psychological research.
-The costs for conducting a clinical study range from rather minor items like seeking ethic committee approval (150 EUR) to the employment of research assistants who conduct therapy and perform assessments (federally mandated salaries starting at 25.000 EUR/ year).
+The costs for conducting a clinical study range from rather minor items like seeking ethic committee approval to the employment of research assistants who conduct therapy and perform assessments.

 Once an idea has proven feasible and useful, manuals have to be written with illustrations and photos.
-Photo material is usually retrieved cost-free from flickr.com.
+For these manuals and MCT programs, we often use free photos (for example, from flickr.com).
 Still, we have to pay for some art work.
-A series of new colored paintings, for example, for MCT module 6 costs 500 EUR.
+A series of new, colored paintings, for example, for MCT Module 6 cost 500 EUR.
 Translations of materials are provided by international experts who kindly do this voluntarily.
 Then, students have to be paid to maintain the internet availability of the materials, including uploading continuous revisions of the materials.

 One of our employees performing Metacognitive Training (MCT)